Israel Experience High School Scholarship Program

 - Applicant must be enrolled in grades 10, 11 or 12 (this includes graduating seniors who are going on a post-high school program).

 - Applicant must reside in metropolitan Chicago.
 Applicants living outside Illinois but attending school in the Chicago area are not eligible to apply.

-- Applicant must be committed to participating in communal Jewish activities after returning from Israel.
+- Applicant must be committed to participating in Jewish communal activities after returning from Israel.

 Application and selection information

-- No full scholarships are awarded
+- No full scholarships are awarded.

-FACTS Grant & Aid Assessment by November 1 and applicants will be notified by mid-December, following the meeting of the Scholarship Committee.
+Scholarship applications for summer programs are due March 1.
+FACTS Grant & Aid Assessment will be conducting the financial analysis for Israel experience scholarships.
+Applicants can apply online at FACTS Grant & Aid Assessment by March 1 and will be notified by mid-May, following the meeting of the Scholarship Committee.
 Applications are not considered on a rolling basis, so early submission of a scholarship application will not change the notification date.

-Scholarship applications for summer programs are due March 1 and applications for fall and academic year programs are due April 15.
-Please refer back to this page for the application links in mid-January.
+Scholarship applications for winter and spring programs are due October 15.
+Please refer back to this page for more information and the application link in mid-September.